mazwat/mazwat.github.io/prototype-ws.md

 -   Do **virtual components** react in a way that **feels meaningful** as you manipulate your control system?
 -   What does the **user experience** feel like?
 -   If the **feel isn't right**, consider what needs to be done to improve the interface.
+-  How is your experience going to be housed?
+Have you thought about enclosures or 3D printed elements.*

+*This week you will be doing a workshop in Fusion 360

 ACTIVITY